Rutabaga: History

 The first known printed reference to the rutabaga comes from the Swiss botanist Gaspard Bauhin in 1620, where he notes that it was growing wild in Sweden.
 It is often considered to have originated in Scandinavia, Finland or Russia.
 According to the Natural Resources Institute Finland (now Luke), rutabaga or lanttu was most likely bred on more than one occasion in Northern Europe around the 16th century.
 Studies by its research institute have shown that lanttu was developed independently in Finland and Sweden from turnip and cabbage in connection with seed cultivation.
 There are contradictory accounts of how rutabaga arrived in England.
 Some sources say it arrived in England from Germany, while other accounts support Swedish origins.
 According to John Sinclair, the root vegetable arrived in England from Germany around 1750.
 Rutabaga arrived in Scotland by way of Sweden around 1781.

 An article in The Gardeners' Chronicle suggests that the rutabaga was introduced more widely to England in 1790.
 Introduction to North America came in the early 19th century with reports of rutabaga crops in Illinois as early as 1817.
 In 1835, a rutabaga fodder crop was recommended to New York farmers in the Genesee River valley.

 Rutabaga was considered a food of last resort in both Germany and France due to its association with food shortages in World War I and World War II.
 Boiled stew with rutabaga and water as the only ingredients (Steckrübeneintopf) was a typical food in Germany during the famines and food shortages of World War I caused by the Allied blockade (the Steckrübenwinter or Turnip Winter of 1916–17) and between 1945 and 1949.
 As a result, many older Germans had unhappy memories of this food.

 Botanical history

 Rutabaga has a complex taxonomic history.
 The earliest account comes from the Swiss botanist Gaspard Bauhin, who wrote about it in his 1620 Prodromus.
 Brassica napobrassica was first validly published by Carl Linnaeus in his 1753 work Species Plantarum as a variety of B. oleracea: B. oleracea var. napobrassica.
 It has since been moved to other taxa as a variety, subspecies, or elevated to species rank.
 In 1768, a Scottish botanist promoted Linnaeus' variety to species rank as Brassica napobrassica in The Gardeners Dictionary.

 Rutabaga has a chromosome number of 2n = 38.
-It originated from a cross between turnip (Brassica rapa) and Brassica oleracea.
+It originated from a cross between Brassica rapa (turnip) and Brassica oleracea (wild cabbage).
 The resulting cross doubled its chromosomes, becoming an allopolyploid.
 This relationship was first published by Woo Jang-choon in 1935 and is known as the Triangle of U.